-The Synthesis of the Teleconnective Indices with the HWFS Model
+Synthesis of Teleconnective Indices with the HWFS Model

 The HWFS model may be placed in a larger atmospheric context by noting its relationship to the teleconnective index values discussed earlier (Figure 2).
-HWFS Type A West Coat flow is associated with a high CNP value.
-This describes a weak Aleutian low pressure with winds coming more directly from the west across the Pacific at the latitudes of Washington and Oregon.
+HWFS Type A-West Coast flow is associated with a high CNP value.
+This describes a weak Aleutian Low pressure, with winds coming more directly from the west across the Pacific at the latitudes of Washington and Oregon.
 This is consistent with a negative value of the PNA.
-The more northerly bifurcation of the Sub-arctic current pushes more water into the Californian current and gives rise too negative SST anomalies.
+The more northerly bifurcation of the Subarctic current pushes more water into the California current and gives rise to negative sea surface temperature anomalies.
 These conditions are not generally consistent with intense El Niño conditions.
-HWFS Type B Alaska flow is associated with a low CNP value.
-This describes a strong Aleutian low pressure and enhanced south westerly winds in the northeast Pacific.
+HWFS Type B-Alaska flow is associated with a low CNP value.
+This describes a strong Aleutian low pressure and enhanced southwesterly winds in the northeast Pacific.
 It is associated with meridional upper air flow and a positive PNA value.
-The more southerly Subarctic current bifurcation enhances northward ocean flow into the Alaskan current giving rise to positive SST anomalies in the eastern part of the NE Pacific.
-These conditions are consistent with the results of El Niño events.
+The more southerly Subarctic current bifurcation enhances northward ocean flow into the Alaskan current, giving rise to positive SST anomalies in the eastern part of the northeast Pacific.
+These conditions are consistent with results of El Niño events.